Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

   - Azure Front Door
 ---

 Azure has multiple services providing firewall capabilities.
 Features provided by these services are well documented.
 However, seeing these capabilities in action can help  evaluate each service before making a decision.
-This post will use a SQL injection attack to showcase firewall capabilities.
+This post will use a SQL injection attack to compare and contrast firewall capabilities.

 Below are three key Azure services that provide firewall services.